MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog.md

 This article shows how to ingest data with Serilog.

-For a complete list of data connectors, see [Data connectors overview](connector-overview.md).
+For a complete list of data connectors, see [Data integrations overview](../integrate-data-overview?tabs=connectors)